Read our 2024 annual report

 Concern’s work to end poverty

 Ending poverty is the core mission of Concern.
-All of our programs and approaches are designed to further progress towards this goal by addressing some of the root causes of poverty.
+All of our programmes and approaches are designed to further progress towards this goal by addressing some of the root causes of poverty.

-Our approaches to this are rooted in an understanding that poverty is a cycle: Those who are most marginalised by the societies in which they live (whether on the basis of gender, class, ethnicity, sexuality, or a combination of intersecting factors) have fewer resources and methods to handle risks such as natural disasters or conflict.
+Our approaches to this are rooted in an understanding that poverty is a cycle: Those with the fewest resources and methods to handle risks (such as natural disasters or conflict) stand to lose the most, and have even fewer resources when the next emergency hits.
+These pockets of poverty become the hardest to eliminate.
 We work to address both these inequalities and risks, enabling communities — especially those furthest behind — to build both a safety net for immediate shocks and livelihoods to support themselves and their families in the longer term.

-This approach allowed us to reach 36 million people across 25 countries last year with programs focused on emergency response, livelihoods, health and nutrition, gender equality, education, and climate change.
+This approach allowed us to reach 27.3 million people across 27 countries and territories last year, with programmes focused on emergency response, livelihoods, health and nutrition, gender equality, education, and climate response.